 On the Classification Learner tab, in the Features section, select PCA.

-When you next click Train,
+When you next click Train, the

 pca function transforms your selected features